The Exascale Computing Project has concluded. This site is retained for historical references.

 HPC Workforce Development and Retention Action Group

-We are fostering a community within the DOE HPC community that comes together on a regular basis to share ideas, catalog best practices, and develop recommendations and strategies for improvement.
+• Foster a community within the DOE HPC community that gathered on a regular basis to share ideas, catalog best practices, and develop recommendations and strategies for improvement.

-Check out our new webinar series on topics related to developing a diverse, equitable, and inclusive work culture in the computing sciences.
+Check out the webinar series on topics related to developing a diverse, equitable, and inclusive work culture in the computing sciences.

 Intro to HPC

-We are providing accessible introductory material to HPC, thereby addressing gaps in, and expanding the pipeline of, people with foundational HPC skills.
+We provided accessible introductory material to the HPC community, thereby addressing gaps in, and expanding the pipeline of, people with foundational HPC skills.

-This becomes a pathway to build experience for (and interest in) advanced programs—such as the DOE Computational Science Graduate Fellowship (CSGF) Program and the Argonne Training Program on Extreme-Scale Computing (ATPESC)—and HPC careers.
+This became a pathway to build experience for (and interest in) advanced programs—such as the DOE Computational Science Graduate Fellowship (CSGF) Program and the Argonne Training Program on Extreme-Scale Computing (ATPESC)—and HPC careers.

 Sustainable Research Pathways for HPC (SRP-HPC)

-We are establishing a multi-lab cohort of students from underrepresented groups (along with faculty), who are working side-by-side with ECP teams on world-class HPC projects:
+We established a multi-lab cohort of students from underrepresented groups (along with faculty), who worked side-by-side with ECP teams on world-class HPC projects, such as:

 • Advancing discoveries in chemistry, materials, energy, Earth and space science, data analytics, optimization, AI, national security, and more.